-Column 3 - UDA assessable development Column 2 UDA self assessable development Column 3A Permissible development nn 3B levelopment All development specified in Schedule 1.
-In all zones except for the bushland and open space zone, material change of use for: • park.
-In the mixed use centre zone material change of use for: • sales office and display home • home based business.
+Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development nn 3B development All development specified in Schedule 1.
+In all zones except for the bushland and open space zone, material change of use for: park.
+In the mixed use centre zone material change of use for: sales office and display home home based business.
 Operational work in accordance with the agreed standards as stated in a UDA development approval.
-Material change of use for an environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008 .
+Material change of use for an environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008.
 All other development not specified in Column 1, Column 2 or Column 3B.
-All development within a sub-precinct unless: in accordance with an approved sub-precinct plan, or where in the opinion of the ULDA, a sub-precinct plan is not required as the nature, size and type of the development will not compromise the principles and outcomes of the sub-precinct and will not unreasonably prejudice the opportunities for the development of the remaining area in the sub-precinct.
-In the mixed use centre zone (sub-precinct 1(a)) material change of use for: industrial uses (except for service industry and research and technology facility) retail uses (except for fast food premises, food premises, garden centre, hardware and trade supplies, market, shopping centre, showroom and shop) rural uses service, community and other uses (except for car park, child care centre, community facility, educational establishment, emergency services, place of assembly, and environmentally relevant activities).
-In the special purposes (educational purpose) zone material change of use for: industrial uses (except for service industry and research and technology facility) retail uses (except for service industry and environmentally relevant activities).
-In the special purposes (educational purpose) zone material change of use for: industrial uses (except for service industry and research and technology facility) retail uses (except for fast food premises, food premises, garden centre, hardware and trade supplies, market and shop) rural uses service, community and other uses (except for car park, child care centre, community facility, educational establishment, emergency services, place of assembly, and environmentally relevant activities).
-In the bushland and open space zone, material change of use for: commercial uses residential uses residential uses retail uses retail uses retail uses rural uses service, community and other uses (except for environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
-In the civic and open space zone, material change of use for: commercial uses residential uses retail uses retail uses retail uses retail uses retail uses retail uses retail uses.
-In the special purpose (transport corridor) zone, material change of use for: commercial uses residential uses residential uses residential uses residential uses residential uses residential uses residential uses retail use retail use retail use retail use retail us
+In the mixed use centre and mixed use zone material change of use for: industrial uses (except for service industry and research and technology facility) retail uses (except for food premises, garden centre, hardware and trade supplies, market, shop, shopping centre and showroom) rural uses service, community and other uses (except for car park, child care centre, community facility, educational establishment, emergency services, place of assembly, environmentally relevant activities and utility installation).
+In the residential zone, material change of use for: commercial uses (except for home based business and sales office and display home) industrial uses retail uses (except for food premises and shop) rural uses service, community and other uses (except for child care centre, community facility and environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
+In the special purpose (research and educational purposes) zone material change of use for: commercial uses (except office) industrial uses (except research and technology facility) residential uses retail uses retail uses retail uses service, community and other uses (except for educational establishment, environmentally relevant activities and utility installation). sport, recreation and entertainment uses (except for indoor sport and recreation, outdoor sport and recreation and park). tourism uses.